chaudhariniraj/NJ-customer-chatbot-solution-accelerator/README.md

 # Customer Chatbot Solution Accelerator

 This solution accelerator empowers organizations to build intelligent, conversational customer service experiences by leveraging Microsoft Foundry's Agent Framework.
-With seamless integration of specialized AI agents, and enterprise-grade data services, teams can create chatbots that provide personalized product recommendations, answer policy questions, and deliver exceptional customer support.
-The solution combines a modern e-commerce frontend with an intelligent backend that uses an orchestrator agent to route customer queries to specialized agents (Product Lookup and Policy/Knowledge), ensuring accurate, contextual responses grounded in product catalogs and policy documents.
+With seamless integration of specialized AI agents and enterprise-grade data services, teams can create chatbots that answer catalog and policy questions and deliver exceptional support across industry scenarios.
+The solution pairs a scenario host application (ecommerce, healthcare, or banking) with an embeddable chat widget backed by an orchestrator agent that routes customer queries to specialized agents (catalog/product lookup and policy/knowledge), ensuring accurate, contextual responses grounded in scenario data.
 By unifying AI capabilities with scalable cloud infrastructure, organizations can deliver 24/7 customer support that understands context, maintains conversation history, and provides actionable insights to improve customer satisfaction and operational efficiency.

 ---